-On December 5, 2023, the Company amended their promissory notes to be convertible and extended the maturity date of the convertible notes with the related parties to be the earlier of (i) December 31, 2026 or (ii) consummation of a qualified offering.
-The Notes Payable are convertible at a price of \$1 per share.
 The purchase of convertible notes and cancellation of the old promissory notes was accounted for as a debt extinguishment that did not result in a gain/loss on extinguishment due to related party treatment.
-The conversion option was valued utilizing the Black-Scholes model, with the following inputs: volatility of 92.22%, current stock price of \$1.96, expected dividend yield of 0% and a risk-free rate of return of 4.33%.
+The conversion option was valued utilizing the Black-Scholes model, with the following inputs: volatility of 92.22%, estimated fair value of Company's stock of \$1.96, expected dividend yield of 0% and a risk-free rate of return of 4.33%.
 The resulting value of the convertible option of \$158,099 based on the allocation of fair value to cash proceeds, was applied towards additional paid-in capital and added as a discount on the convertible note.
 The note will be accreted over the remaining period through maturity at the calculated effective interest rate of approximately 41.4%.

-As of December 31, 2023 and December 31, 2022, there was accrued interest in connection with the 2022 Convertible Notes of \$22,137 and \$9,137, respectively.
-Interest expenses were \$13,000 and \$9,137 for the year ended December 31, 2023 and 2022, respectively, and are included within accounts payable and accrued expenses on the accompanying balance sheet.
-Accretion on the notes for the years ended December 31, 2023 and 2022 was \$1,997 and \$0, respectively, which is included within interest expense on the income statements.
+As of September 30, 2024 and December 31, 2023, there was accrued interest in connection with the 2022 Convertible Notes of \$31,575 and \$22,137, respectively, and are included within accounts payable and accrued expenses on the accompanying unaudited condensed balance sheets.
+Interest expenses were \$9,438 and \$9,688 for the nine months ended September 30, 2024 and 2023, respectively.
+Accretion on the notes debt discount was \$21,742 for the nine months ended September 30, 2024, which is included within interest expense on the unaudited condensed statements of operations.
+There was no accretion on the note's debt discount for the nine months ended September 30, 2023.